cecid/hermes-docs/docs/source/installation.rst

 Before executing the following AS2 web service usage sample, the partnership from `Creating an AS2 Partnership`_ must be created.

 #.
-Send a message to the local Hermes 2 using the script :program:`as2-send`.
+Send a message to the local Hermes using the script :program:`as2-send`.

-   This program creates and sends a request attached with the payload named :file:`testpayload` under the directory :file:`{<HERMES2_HOME>}/sample/config/as2-send` to Hermes 2.
+   This program creates and sends a request attached with the payload named :file:`testpayload` under the directory :file:`{<HERMES2_HOME>}/sample/config/as2-send` to Hermes.

    Upon successful execution, you should be able to see the similar output shown as follow: